You can study individual units for personal or professional development without having to apply for a full QUT course.

 A core responsibility of the Industrial Designer is the interpretation of human interactions with products or systems.
 This unit develops intermediate design research skills and strategies to gain a detailed understanding of the user within the product's social, cultural and technological context.
 It employs design strategies to identify opportunities of human interactions with products and systems and enhance the user-product experience.
 In this unit you will strengthen and apply your design, visualisation, model-making and CAD skills at an intermediate level while dealing with user-centred design (UCD) principles to produce interactive designs.
 This unit builds on knowledge and experience gained in earlier Industrial Design (ID) foundation units.
 It builds your skills and knowledge in the area of interaction and experience allowing for integration of skills and knowledge in the capstone units.

 This unit introduces the skills and knowledge to transform design ideas into manufacturable products.
 It provides experience and skills in creating 3D CAD models and using them to communicate design intent.
-As such, the unit increases your knowledge of the commonly used materials and processes and of how their manufacturing constraints and opportunities affect the design process.
+The unit increases your knowledge of the commonly used materials and processes and of how their manufacturing constraints and opportunities affect the design process.
 The industrial designer needs to possess skills in translating these constraints and opportunities into viable product designs and to be able to communicate their design intent with sufficient detail to allow that product to be manufactured according to industry standards and capabilities.
-This unit introduces you to the principles of Design For Manufacture and Assembly (DFMA) and extends your Computer Aided Design (CAD) skills.
+This unit introduces you to the principles of Design For Manufacture and Assembly (DFMA) and extends your Computer-Aided Design (CAD) skills.
 The skills and knowledge covered by this unit are amongst those highly sought after by employers and will be applied in all subsequent ID studio units.

 This unit provides the skills and knowledge required to design products for manufacture.
 It advances knowledge on commonly used materials allowing you to gain an understanding of how manufacturing constraints and opportunities affect the design process.
 Industrial Designers need to be able to design products that are viable for production.
 They also need to possess skills in translating these constraints and opportunities into viable product designs and to be able to efficiently communicate their design intent to allow that product to be manufactured according to industry standards and capabilities.
 The unit focuses on 3D parametric Computer Aided Design (CAD) and on how this is incorporated into the design process.
 Additionally, it provides skills in creating 3D CAD models and using them to communicate design intent.
 The unit builds on the DNB211 ID Studio 4: Manufacturing Technology unit as well as developing CAD and digital presentation skills.